knorrie/network-examples/lxcbird/README.md

 For IP forwarding, make sure you uncomment `net.ipv4.ip_forward=1` and `net.ipv6.conf.all.forwarding=1` in sysctl.conf inside the container.

+You might also want to change the password for root, since it's set to some random string by default.

+Before the birdbase container is ready as a template to be used for cloning other containers, let's remove some container-specific configuration, so we won't accidentally start a new one with duplicate configuration, and, to make the diff look nicer when configuring a clone:

+    sed -i /^lxc.network/d birdbase/config
+    /bin/true > birdbase/rootfs/bird/bird.conf
+    /bin/true > birdbase/rootfs/bird/bird6.conf
+    /bin/true > birdbase/rootfs/network/interfaces

 Finally, we can check that git only wants to store our bird and network configuration, and do so:

     lxcbird:/var/lib/lxc/birdbase 0-# git status